In the evergreen world of affiliate marketing, sites built from aged domains are undeniably thriving.

 Keep in mind that in BOTH cases, they can still be used for as long as it has strong backlinks and it was not redirected to churn and burn site to avoid a higher risk of existing penalty.

-6. Expired domain magically remove the “sandbox period”
+6. Aged domain magically remove the “sandbox period”

 Well, it’s not!